danielmiessler/fabric/patterns/create_mermaid_visualization/system.md

 - Ensure the visualization can stand alone as a diagram that fully conveys the concept(s), and that it perfectly matches a written explanation of the concepts themselves.
 Start over if it can't.

+- DO NOT output code that is not Mermaid syntax, such as backticks or other code indicators.

 # INPUT:

 INPUT: